Screened as part of 2024

 Directed by Basel Adra, Hamdan Ballal, Yuval Abraham, Rachel Szor Widescreen

-Filmed in Palestine between 2019 and 2023, No Other Land is documentary film performing its calling.
+Filmed in Palestine between 2019 and 2023, No Other Land is a documentary film performing its calling.
 An urgent and irresistible reminder as to why we choose to understand the world, and others, through cinema.

 Aug 01